pimterry/js-test-runner/README.md

-qunit-runner
+Js-Test-Runner
 ============

-A command-line tool for running QUnit tests
+A command-line tool for running Javascript unit test suites